Flexibility case study- Generation

 About Flexible Services

 When the demand for electricity is greater than the amount that Electricity North West can provide, we procure Flexible Services to alleviate constraints on our network during peak times.
-These services are provided by companies or individual customers known as Flexibility Providers, who own assets in our region such as generators, battery storage and EV charge points that can generate more or use less electricity when required, and can provide a minimum of 50kW either individually or via an aggregator.
+These services are provided by companies or individual customers known as Flexibility Providers, who own assets in our region such as generators, battery storage and EV charge points that can generate more or use less electricity when required, and can provide a minimum of 10kW either individually or via an aggregator.
 This allows us to balance supply and demand, ensuring a safe and reliable supply of energy for our customers and in return for providing extra capacity, flexibility providers receive payment from the network.

 Generating renewable energy from animal waste

-The farmer will provide a Dynamic service by using their biomass plant to generate electricity upon receipt of instruction from Electricity North West.
+The farmer will provide an Operational Utilisation & Variable Availability service by using their biomass plant to generate electricity upon receipt of instruction from Electricity North West.
 The farmer's biomass plant generates electricity by converting the manure from 600 dairy cows on the farm into Renewable Natural Gas (RNG).
 The slurry from manure is separated from the solid waste and flows into a retention pond (digester) where bacteria converts the manure into biogas.
 The gas is then cooled and treated to remove hydrogen sulphide and carbon dioxide to capture as much purified methane as possible.
 Compared to many other renewable energy options, biomass has the advantage of dispatchability, meaning it is controllable and available when needed.
 Converting animal waste into electricity is cost effective and helps reduce waste going to landfills or from being released as greenhouse gases into the atmosphere.

 Biomass process.JPG